uberhacker/pantheon-local-drupal-development/README.md

 A. All sites are subdirectories of /var/www.
 So if your site is a dev environment of my-site, it would be located at /var/www/my-site-dev.

+Q. Why don't I see my VM instance running after I launch VirtualBox in Windows?

+A. Did you launch VirtualBox as administrator?
+If you started Git Bash as administrator, you must also start VirtualBox as administrator, otherwise, you will not see any running instances.
+Another reason might be you didn't execute "vagrant up" in the Git Bash terminal.

+Q. Why do I get the message "The Pantheon site cannot be located." when attempting to load the live environment database into my local environment?

+A. In order to pull down the live envirnoment database, you must execute the "site-db my-site live" command within the Drupal root of your local environment, otherwise, the command will not be able to locate your local "cloneable" environment.

 Q. Where is Solr?

 A. I may plan to install Solr in a future release.